 Abortions and maternal death rates in Romania, 1965-2010.
 Image credit: BMJ Group

 The negative health effects of prohibiting abortion don't end with the mothers.
 Romania's abortion ban sparked a nationwide orphan crisis, as roughly 150,000 unwanted newborns were placed in nightmarish state-run orphanages.
-Many of those orphans now suffer from sever mental and physical health problems, including autism, reduced brain size, schizoaffective disorder, and sociopathy.
+Many of those orphans now suffer from sever mental and physical health problems, including reduced brain size, schizoaffective disorder, and sociopathy.

 When abortion is illegal, it becomes exponentially more unsafe for both women and their children.
 You may not like the fact that women will seek abortions even when they're illegal, but it is undeniably a fact nonetheless.

 Common Argument #8: What if Winston Churchill or Martin Luther King had been aborted?

 Your Response: Are you saying abortion policy should be influenced by how good of a person a fetus ends up becoming?
 If that's the case, what if Joseph Stalin or Pol Pot had been aborted?

 Common Argument #9: Many women who get abortions regret their decision later on.

 Your Response: This is a pretty common argument.
 As with shaming of teen moms, it pops up in subway ads...

 We bet you do, dude.

 This is a bad argument.
 Should the government ban people from doing things they sometimes regret?
 Think of everything you've ever regretted — not moving after college, dating the wrong person — and ask yourself if you wish there had been a law to prevent you from doing that thing.
 You probably don't, because you probably believe people should be able to choose their own paths in life regardless of whether they regret those choices later on.
 I agree, which is part of why I'm pro-choice.